TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Train Journeys in India

-And this neatly brings us to what I have wanted to talk about for sometime now: the food at train stations.
-Growing up, we made long journeys from Bangalore to Delhi during the summer.
+And this brings us to what I have wanted to talk about for some time: the train station food.
+Growing up, we traveled long from Bangalore to Delhi during the summer.
 Why my normally sane parents thought that leaving pleasant, mild-weathered Bangalore for the punishing, sweltering heat of Delhi at the peak of summer was a good idea is beyond me.
-But make this senseless journey we did and with much excitement to boot.
+But we made this senseless journey with much excitement to boot.
 Watches, sun-dials, kilometer markings, and other measures of time and distance that man(woman)kind has spent considerable energy inventing were of no consequence to us.
-The real flags of our progress along the journey were the different types of food we procured: the mango halwa and spicy condiments in Andhra; sour unripe mangoes at some indeterminate village in Maharashtra; motichoor ladoos and other exotic North Indian sweets in Madhya Pradesh; the pedas at Agra; the rasagullas in breakable matkas in Kolkatta (while the last stop is not on the Bangalore-Delhi line, the succulent rasagullas and the joy derived from breaking the brittle matkas it is too cherished a memory to overlook), and the multi-coloured candies at nearly every station.
-Imagine two precocious, sugar-high kids contained within a tiny parcel of space on a train and the trouble they can create.
+The actual flags of our progress along the journey were the different types of food we procured: the mango halwa and spicy condiments in Andhra; sour, unripe mangoes at some indeterminate village in Maharashtra; motichoor ladoos and other exotic North Indian sweets in Madhya Pradesh; the pedas at Agra; the rasagullas in breakable matkas in Kolkatta (while the last stop is not on the Bangalore-Delhi line, the succulent rasagullas and the joy derived from breaking the brittle matkas it is too cherished memory to overlook), and the multi-colored candies at nearly every station.
+Imagine two precocious, sugar-high kids in a tiny parcel of space on a train and the trouble they can create.
 The fact that my brother and I suffered no bodily harm during any of these journeys affirms my faith in the inherent goodness of the Indian public.
-Each station was awaited with fervent expectation of the eatables we would be allowed to pig out on.
+Each station was awaited with a fervent expectation of the eatables we would be allowed to pig out on.
 While scrupulous about hygienic foods on most occasions, my mother would let us binge on train rides.
-And that in a sense encapsulates the mystical, other-worldly feel of train journeys.
-The rules don’t apply, you are temporarily shorn of responsibilities and disconnected from the outer world (even the moghuls of the internet and cellular age have been unable to pierce this shell with much success and I would be immensely glad if it stayed that way).
-A strange sense of freedom and carelessness prevails as you live in some sort of limbo for the duration of the train journey.
-The other highlight of our journey was waving madly to little kids at small villages across the journey who returned our greeting with equal exuberance.

 Unfortunately, the railways are slowly being replaced by their counterparts in the air and on the road.
-Don’t get me wrong, the sheer volume carried by the Indian railways (over 20 million passengers a day) is still mind boggling.
+Don’t get me wrong, the sheer volume carried by the Indian railways (over 20 million passengers a day) is still mind-boggling.
 But the diversity of people in these journeys, especially the longer ones, is slowly whittling down.
-Fewer tourists will embark on, much less drag their young children on a 40-hour (often, longer) train ride across the country in a non-A.C. compartment.
+Fewer tourists will embark on, much less drag their young children on a 40-hour (often longer) train ride across the country in a non-A.C. compartment.
 While some might (my 10-year-old self included) breathe a sigh of relief at this, I regret that so many others are missing out on this wonderful method of enjoying the astounding diversity of this nation, her people, and the tenuous thread of unity that binds them all.
 They will never be aware of missing this great way of experiencing and understanding India.

 About Us